n-babar/OfTheDay/README.md

 - Register (must meet username/password requirements, it not, you will simply be informed how to adjust your username and password
 - Or (if you want to immediately see a feed with friends), you can sign in as (username: anudeep, password: #Anudeep1)

-## Features you can Currently Test on our App:
+## Features you can currently test on our app:
 - New users can create an account, choosing username/password.
 There are certain requirements, very similar to other apps/web accounts
 - New users prompted to accept terms and conditions
 - Current users can login.
 Easy if using iPhone save password feature